wang19891218/wind-field-simulation/README.md

 # Code is being cleaned and will be uploaded soon

 # Working on Features
+## Webui for simulation
+## Wavelet transform and Hilbert transform with JS.

+# Future features
+Local app

 Export model
 Support for multiple sklearn SVM models
 Visualization for models with more than 2 features

 Fell free to open an issue if more features are needed